 This Statement of Guidelines and Procedures on Proxy Voting ("Guidelines") is focused on matters put forward to shareholders on a recurring basis.
 As proxy voting is dynamic, this document does not cover all potential topics.
-The Director of Research will update the Guidelines on a periodic basis.

-Mawer's current Guidelines are divided into five sections: Boards of Directors, Executive Compensation, Takeover Protection, Shareholders' Rights, as well as Environmental and Social Factors.
+Mawer's current Guidelines are divided into five sections: Boards of Directors, Executive Compensation, Takeover Protection, Shareholders' Rights, and Environmental and Social Factors.